 Samadhi: This is the eighth limb and the final stage of ashtanga.
 Patanjali describes this as a state of bliss or ecstasy.
 During Samadhi, the person meditating will emerge with their focus and transcend the self altogether.

 They will reach an interconnectedness with all living things and experience the overwhelming euphoria of being at one with the universe.

 Ashtanga vinyasa yoga has extensive benefits for the mind, body, and soul.
 Here are four of the many health improvements you may reap from regular practice:

-Increases psychological well-being: Ashtanga yoga reduces stress and anxiety by calming the nervous system.
-One peer-reviewed study enrolled twenty children who experienced anxiety and depression in a 12-week ashtanga vinyasa yoga program.
+One peer-reviewed study enrolled twenty children who experienced anxiety and depression in a 12-week Ashtanga Vinyasa yoga program.
 When the program was complete, four in five of the children had improved self-esteem and reduced symptoms of anxiety and depression.
 The practice promotes inner peace, mindfulness, and awareness, improving overall psychological well-being.

 Improves flexibility and strength: Many of the postures in ashtanga have you hold your body weight on your hands or balance on one leg.
 This builds strength in your core and increases your general body strength.
 In addition, it helps tone muscles and improves flexibility over time.